2022 Serbian general election: Aftermath

 CeSID reported that electoral irregularities occurred in the early hours of the election.
 Later that evening, CRTA stated that multiple Bulgarian trains occurred during the vote, and that some ballot stations in Belgrade declined to cooperate with electoral observers.
 OSE, a non-governmental organisation, stated that irregularities took place in Novi Sad.
 CRTA and political activists had also noted that the election day was marked by high tensions, verbal and in several places, such as Belgrade, physical violence.
 Dveri and SSP also reported irregularities in Niš.
 ENEMO had stated that intimidation and vote buying affected the results of the elections, and that the process of voter registration lacked transparency.
 Former SNS MP Bratislav Jugović and the leader of PSG, Pavle Grbović, were physically attacked outside of voting stations.

 The PACE monitoring mission evaluated that the "fundamental freedoms were largely respected, and voters were presented diverse political options, but a number of shortcomings resulted in an uneven playing field, favouring the incumbents".
 PACE also noted that public sector employees were pressured to support the ruling party and that state resources were misused during the campaign period.
 Kyriakos Hadjiyianni, the special coordinator and leader of the OSCE short-term observers, said that the campaign period was competitive though that the ruling party had undue advantage.
+According to Freedom House, after the 2022 elections, Serbia ceased to be an electoral democracy.

 Shortly after 23:00 (UTC+01:00), Vučić declared his victory.
 He announced in a televised victory speech, that he secured roughly 60% of the popular vote, adding, "I am pleased that a huge number of people voted and showed the democratic nature of Serbian society".
 After the proclamation of the preliminary results, Vučić was congratulated by Emmanuel Macron, Vladimir Putin, Miloš Zeman, Zoran Milanović, and others.
 Milorad Dodik also congratulated him, after stating his support for him a few days prior to the election.
-The Ecological uprising and Assembly of Free Serbia, who were a part of the We Must coalition, organised a protest in front of the RIK building on 4 April.
+The Ecological Uprising and Assembly of Free Serbia, who were a part of the We Must coalition, organised a protest in front of the RIK building on 4 April.
 After the election, Ponoš left Narodna.
 Further disagreements between the coalition partners in the UZPS coalition broke out, with Vuk Jeremić and his Narodna opposing the meeting between Dragan Đilas and Vučić.
 Tepić also accused Jeremić of populism.
 This led to the dissolution of UZPS.
-In June 2021, Ćuta, Stojković, and Zelenović held a founding assembly of their political party, which was named Together.
+In June 2022, Ćuta, Stojković, and Zelenović held a founding assembly of their political party, which was named Together.